 - Excused absences – please review the Attendance Regulation – REG 02.20.03

-- We encourage you to review the Absence Verification website for information on anticipated and unanticipated absences and absences related to COVID.
+- We encourage you to review the Absence Verification website for information on anticipated and unanticipated absences.

 While moving through the semester, consider discussing with your students:

-- How to prepare for class in order to make their classroom learning more productive.
+- How to prepare for class to make their classroom learning more productive.

 - The importance of office hours as a means to engage with you.

-If a student chooses to violate that pledge or participates in any form of academic misconduct, it is your responsibility to hold the student accountable.
-If a student engages in this behavior in your class, there is a strong chance it will or has occurred in another.
+If a student violates that pledge or participates in any form of academic misconduct, it is your responsibility to hold the student accountable.
+If a student engages in this behavior in your class, there is a strong chance it will, or has, occurred in another.
 Please talk to your students about the importance of being contributing, ethical members of this community of scholars.
 For assistance in promoting academic integrity and addressing violations, please contact the Office of Student Conduct.